 - keep in touch with your friends and family, and share experiences with other people affected by Parkinson’s through online communities and social media.

 A smartphone is a mobile phone that can do many of the same things a computer does, such as access the internet and emails.

 Tablets are very slim, lightweight computers.
 Many people with Parkinson’s tell us that tablets, such as the Apple iPad, are easier to use than desktop or laptop computers because they have touchscreens, rather than a keyboard and mouse.

-Smartphones and tablets come with apps, which are pieces of software that can be used to perform a variety of tasks you may find useful, including:
+Smartphones, tablets and other devices come with apps, which are pieces of software that can be used to perform a variety of tasks you may find useful.